 MARK CATON joined the board of directors in 2007.
 Mr. Caton is currently President of Centela Systems, Inc. a distributor of computer peripheral solutions in the multimedia and digital electronic market segment, a position he has held since 2003.
 Prior to joining Centela, Mr. Caton was President of NetSol Technologies USA, responsible for US sales, from June 2002 to December 2003.
 Mr. Caton was employed by ePlus from 1997 to 2002 as Senior Account Representative.
 He was a member of the UCLA Alumni Association Board of Directors and served on the Board of Directors of NetSol from 2002-2003.
 Mr. Caton is a Chairman of the Compensation Committee and a member of the Audit and Nominating Committees.
 Mr. Caton received his BA from UCLA in psychology in 1971.
+The Nominating Committee believes that Mr. Caton's understanding of the US IT market, his experience in human resources related issues and his status as an independent director under Nasdaq rules qualifies him to serve on our Board of Directors.

 ALEXANDER SHAKOW was elected to the board on June 4, 2007.
 Mr. Shakow had a distinguished career with the World Bank where he held various high level positions from 1981-2002.
 Since 2002, he has been an independent consultant for various international organizations.
 From 1968-1981 Mr. Shakow held many senior positions at the United States Agency for International Development, including Assistant Administrator for Program and Policy; Director -Office of Development Planning, Bureau for Asia; and, Director-Indonesia, Malaysia and Singapore Affairs.
 Mr. Shakow was also a staff member of the United States Peace Corps from 1963-1968, including Director for Indonesia.
 Mr. Shakow received his PhD from the London School of Economics and Political Science in 1962.
 He earned his undergraduate degree with honors from Swarthmore College in 1958.
 Mr. Shakow is listed in Who's Who in America, Who's Who in the World and Who's Who in Finance and Business.
 Mr. Shakow is a member of the Audit, Compensation and Nominating and Corporate Governance Committees.
+The Nominating Committee believes that Mr. Shakow's extensive experience as an economist with focus on the Asia Pacific region as well as his status as an independent director under Nasdaq rules makes him qualified to serve on our Board of Directors.